-SpaceX to lay off 10 percent of workforce
+SpaceX to lay off 10 percent of workforce to become leaner

+Elon Musk's firm says it needs to trim costs in order to take on ambitious projects.

 HAWTHORNE, Calif.
-(AP) — SpaceX is laying off 10 percent of its roughly 6,000 workers, saying it needs to get leaner so it can succeed in enormous projects such as creating an interplanetary spacecraft.
+(AP) — SpaceX will lay off 10 percent of its roughly 6,000 workers, announcing Friday that it needs to become leaner to accomplish ambitious projects such as creating a spaceship that can carry astronauts to Mars.

-The Los Angeles Times reports that the cuts were announced Friday in an email to employees of the Hawthorne, California-based company.

-In a statement, Elon Musk’s firm says it needs to trim costs in order to take on ambitious projects that would have bankrupted other organizations.

-SpaceX has a healthy business launching government and commercial satellites into orbit — including a launch Friday from California — and delivering supplies to the International Space Station.
+“This action is taken only due to the extraordinarily difficult challenges ahead and would not otherwise be necessary,” the company said in a statement.

 Most Read Business Stories